games647/MC-REST-API/ReadMe.md

 ## ToDo

-- [ ] Website Documentation with live testing
+- [ ] Website Documentation with live testing (Searching for help for this)
 - [X] Name->UUID Basic feature
 - [X] Cache it for ten minutes
 - [X] Cache with configurable amount of time (and visible in the json format)
 - [X] Persistent database (visible in the JSON format)
 - [X] Configurable different source IPs sending the request to Mojang
 - [X] Skin API
-- [ ] Avater API Skin/Head
+- [X] Avater API Skin/Head
 - [ ] Server Query API (with MCPE and i.e. icon only)
 - [ ] Buycraft API
 - [X] SRV Resolve